-- 2.6.1.1 Key updates and strategic initiatives were discussed during the engagement with the TNPA.
-Key focus areas included port corporatisation, infrastructure projects, operational improvements, and efficiency measures to enhance port performance.
-The TNPA was in the process of corporatisation, with oversight from the Minister of Transport and Minister of Finance.
-This transition aimed to enhance operational efficiency and governance within the ports sector.
-Workstreams were established to align operations with corporate governance requirements. - 2.6.1.2 The Port had 42 berths and three ship repair facilities, making it one of the largest ship repair hubs in Southern Africa.
-11 terminal operators handled cargo, with 82% of operations run by the private sector.
-The port operated four tugboats, two workboats, two pilot boats, and two launch boats to service vessels.
-Two additional launch boats were introduced in 2023 to improve maritime services.
-A second-hand tugboat from Durban was in the process of being acquired to stabilise marine services. - 2.6.1.3 Key expansion and growth strategies included the following: Container terminal expansion to increase capacity; Dedicated truck staging area by constructing a 220-truck staging facility outside the port to reduce congestion; Rail optimisation by enhancing the rail corridor from Belcon to improve cargo movement; Multipurpose terminal optimisation by modifying modifications to increase container cargo handling capacity; and Plans to expand cruise liner facilities to boost tourism. - 2.6.1.4 Challenges and mitigation plans included Weather Delays The port experienced 1 926 hours of weather-related stoppages in the 2024/25 financial year, leading to cargo handling inefficiencies; Cargo Handling Delays Ongoing refurbishment of dry docks, long quay, and marine infrastructure to improve service reliability; Truck Congestion Measures such as new staging areas and automated booking verification were implemented to improve traffic flow. - 2.6.1.5 The port was operating with aging equipment, leading to frequent breakdowns and maintenance backlogs.
-To address this, partnerships with Original Equipment Manufacturers were established under seven-year maintenance programs.
-There existed skilled workforce shortages due to retirement and voluntary severance packages that impacted operations. - 2.6.1.6 In terms of cargo handling capacity and equipment lead times, on good days, the terminal achieved approximately 2 000 moves, but equipment limitations remained a major constraint.
-The new Rubber-Tyred Gantry Cranes (RTGs) at a cost of R60 million each, was ordered in December 2023, but will only arrive by the end of March 2025, highlighting long lead times for procurement.
+- 2.6.1.3 Key expansion and growth strategies included the following: container terminal expansion to increase capacity; dedicated truck staging area by constructing a 220-truck staging facility outside the port to reduce congestion; rail optimisation by enhancing the rail corridor from Belcon to improve cargo movement; multipurpose terminal optimisation by modifying modifications to increase container cargo handling capacity; and plans to expand cruise liner facilities to boost tourism. - 2.6.1.4 Challenges and mitigation plans included: Weather Delays The port experienced 1 926 hours of weather-related stoppages in the 2024/25 financial year, leading to cargo handling inefficiencies; Cargo Handling Delays Ongoing refurbishment of dry docks, long quay, and marine infrastructure to improve service reliability; Truck Congestion Measures such as new staging areas and automated booking verification were implemented to improve traffic flow. - 2.6.1.5 The port was operating with aging equipment, leading to frequent breakdowns and maintenance backlogs.
+To address this, partnerships with original equipment manufacturers were established under seven-year maintenance programmes.
+There were skilled workforce shortages due to retirement and voluntary severance packages that impacted operations. - 2.6.1.6 In terms of cargo handling capacity and equipment lead times, on good days, the terminal achieved approximately 2 000 moves, but equipment limitations remained a major constraint.
+The new rubber-tyred gantry cranes (RTGs) at a cost of R60 million each, were ordered in December 2023, but will only arrive by the end of March 2025, highlighting long lead times for procurement.
 While equipment challenges persist, strategic investments, improved planning, and better coordination with stakeholders are leading to gradual improvements in port efficiency.